 Along the river, you will also see caiman.
 Lots and lots of caiman.
 You might also see giant river otters and anaconda.
 Seeing capybara is less common here than you might expect since they are the favorite prey of the many jaguars who inhabit this area.
 But we had seen so many at El Palmar already, and also quite a few in Los Esteros del Iberá, that we were not particularly sad about that.

-As for birds, it’s likely to spot roseate spoonbills, birds of prey, egrets, herons, kingfishers, and Jabiru.
+As for birds, you’re likely to see roseate spoonbills, birds of prey, egrets, herons, kingfishers, and Jabiru.
+The wildlife in Pantanal is super diverse, and you’re likely to see many different animals, not just jaguars.

 What to bring on your self-driving Pantanal-on-a-budget-trip